scuzzydude/asimov/asimov.md

 ## The Board of Trustees

 The Foundation shall be governed by the Board of Trustees.
-I suggest that the total number of trustees be eleven, as follows.
+There shall be eleven trustees, as follows.

 ### Engineer (1)